European Commission publishes the much awaited ‘EU Strategy for Energy System Integration’

 The Energy Sector Integration strategy is key to developing an optimised energy system which maximises the use of existing assets allowing the energy transition to be delivered at least cost, laying the foundation for the transition to a climate neutral economy.
 This announcement represents a first step to developing a truly integrated energy system.
 The European Commission intends to launch public consultations and impact assessments later in the year to inform the preparation of the follow-up proposals foreseen in 2021.

-Should you require any information on GNI’s EU interactions then please email our team:
+Should you require any information on Gas Netowrks Ireland’s EU interactions then please email our team:

 Author: Stephen O’Riordan, European Affairs Manager, Gas Networks Ireland